simatic-ax/.github/profile/README.md

 - **[Project Templates](/docs/overview/templates.md)** - Templates for quick project setup

 ## Contributing
 Thanks for your interest in contributing to the community!
-We suggest you to read our [contributing guidelines](/CONTRIBUTING.md).
+We suggest you read our [contributing guidelines](/CONTRIBUTING.md).

 ## Stay Informed

-You may stay informed about the ongoings inside the community by checking out the [SIMATIC AX discussions](https://github.com/orgs/simatic-ax/discussions).
+You may stay informed about the activities inside the community by checking out the [SIMATIC AX discussions](https://github.com/orgs/simatic-ax/discussions).
 In case you don't want to miss out on any new content created here, you may subscribe to the activities in the [discussions repository](https://github.com/simatic-ax/.discussions) by enabling `Watch` --> `All Activity`

 <details><summary>Show screenshot ... </summary>